marimeireles/marimeireles/README.md

 🧠 **Want to hire my beautiful brains?:**

-If you are a tech-recruiter, please take the time to answer these [two questions](https://e7a1xatfr0q.typeform.com/to/ScImy663).
-For research positions or other kinds of or collaboration (see the community tab on my personal website) feel free to send me an email and/or grab a time in my [calendar](https://calendar.app.google/BocgEAFEH9JD8YKN9)
+I'm open to techinical AI Safety positions in the Bay Area!
+Feel free to send me an email and/or grab a time in my [calendar](https://calendar.app.google/BocgEAFEH9JD8YKN9) to discuss.

 ### Talks, classes and podcasts:
   - You can find a list [here](https://github.com/marimeireles/talks/blob/master/README.md)